Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 - Timing Points: Timing points are physical locations on race courses where timing hardware is setup to record passing racers.
 Most often these are; Start, lap and Finish.

 - Crossing Order: The crossing order is the order that racers will cross timing points during a race.
-This is setup in the Zone4 Timing software in the Timing Devices section.
+This is setup in the Zone4 Timing software in the Timing Devices section of the Courses page.

 This can be a lot to wrap your head around so here are some visuals to help.

 Still don’t totally understand the concept of Timing Devices, Timing Points and Crossing Order?
-Don’t worry, you don’t need to have a completely down for this task.
+Don’t worry, you don’t need to completely understand to work through this task.

 The more you familiarize yourself with Zone4 Timing, the more it will make sense.
 Be patient and keep going!